 How much do service trips cost?

 International Volunteer HQ offers affordable service trips in the form of fully-hosted volunteer abroad programs.
 Volunteers are able to gain practical experience on a wide range of projects, in more than 50 destinations around the world.
-You can choose to participate on our service trip programs for durations ranging from 1-24 weeks with affordable volunteer fees from only $180 for 1 week.
+You can choose to participate on our service trip programs for durations ranging from 1-24 weeks with affordable volunteer fees from only AU$32 per day including accommodation.

 Why should you take a volunteer service trip?